LoginRadius/docs/content/guide/webhook/index.md

 >**Note:** Upon submitting the request to the configured Webhook URL, LoginRadius does not track payload deliverability.

-This guide explains how to configure webhook in [LoginRadius Dashboard](https://dashboard.loginradius.com/).
+This guide explains how to configure webhook in <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard</a>.

 ## Configuration

 ### Step 1: Visit Integration Section
-Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, select your app, then from the left navigation panel, click the **Integration** and the Configured Integrations screen will appear:
+Log in to your <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard</a> account, select your app, then from the left navigation panel, click the **Integration** and the Configured Integrations screen will appear:

 ![alt_text](../../assets/blog-common/configured-integration.png "image_tooltip")